U.S. Presidential Election Mudslinging and Playground Bullies

 playground Bullies, mudslinging and recess academy

 Playgrounds are full of mudslinging bullies.
 And for those who get properly sniffed out, impending doom awaits in the halls of silence.
-But during my son's grade school years, the administration decided to stop sending kids to detention.
+But during my son's grade school years, the administration at his school decided to stop sending kids to detention.
 Instead, they implemented an alternative form of punishment called recess academy.
 I understand the intent behind this.
 Practicing kindness and respect, in lieu of negative consequences, models desired behaviors.
 But why limit recess academy to school children?
 Since politicians also have a flair for bullying, perhaps we should create a special one for them, too.
-Anyone who followed the 2016 presidential campaign knows what I mean.
-Though it's naive to think that the current level of mudslinging is unprecedented when, in fact, it harks back to our country's first elections.
+If you've been following the 2016 presidential election campaign, then, perhaps, you might agree.
+Though it's naive to consider the current level of mudslinging unprecedented when, in fact, it harks back to our country's first elections.
 As the saying goes, "there is nothing new under the sun."
 So, here's a short history lesson.

 U.S. presidential election musdslinging begins: President John Adams versus Vice President Thomas Jefferson

 Presidential election mudslinging took root in the election of 1800 between President John Adams and Vice President Thomas Jefferson, which set the tone for dirty politics in America.
 Jefferson, with the help of James Madison, was secretly undermining President Adams and his Federalist Party because he thought the Federal government had already become too powerful.
 Meanwhile, Federalist publications referred to Jefferson and Madison as traitors.
 Only one political party existed at that time, so people considered Jefferson's move to form an opposition to the current form of government a treacherous act.
 Nevertheless, Jefferson's defiance was instrumental in launching our two-party system.